tj-mc/raspberry/README.md

   <img width="300" src="logo.png" />
 </p>

-# Raspberry - JSX as JSON Format
+# Raspberry - JSX as JSON
 Raspberry is a format for expressing JSX files as plain JSON.
 This makes it easier to programmatically generate and modify React & React Native code.

 ## Why?